 “When I was young and in college, I took a lot of classes but I also traveled, worked a lot of different jobs and just wasn’t ready to fully commit to school.
 Waiting until I was more secure and older was really beneficial for me.
 I found the right program and I just went for it.”

-Meghan Haley hails from Coeur d’Alene, Idaho and is a current student in Boise State’s Online Bachelor of Arts in Public Health Program.
-Before discovering the Public Health Program, Haley struggled with identifying a major that aligned with her love for health science and her community.
+Meghan Howk hails from Coeur d’Alene, Idaho and is a current student in Boise State’s Online Bachelor of Arts in Public Health Program.
+Before discovering the Public Health Program, Howk struggled with identifying a major that aligned with her love for health science and her community.

 Why public health?